Lumbar Laminectomy: Before Your Surgery

-A lumbar laminectomy is surgery to ease pressure on the spinal cord and nerves of the lower spine.
-The doctor makes a 7 to 10 centimetre cut in the lower back.
+A lumbar laminectomy is surgery to ease pressure on the spinal cord and/or nerves of the lower spine.
+This is also called decompression surgery.
+The doctor makes a cut in the lower back.
 This cut is called an incision.
 Then the doctor takes out pieces of bone that are squeezing the spinal cord and nerves.
-He or she may also take out other tissues.
+The doctor may also take out other tissues.

 Many people have less pain soon after surgery.
 But your back may feel stiff and sore for a few months.

 Depending on the type of surgery you have, and your health, you may go home the same day.
 Or you may stay in the hospital for 1 or 2 days.
 You will likely return to work in 2 to 4 weeks.
 But if your job requires physical labour, it may take 4 to 8 weeks.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.